ecomfe/vue-echarts/README.md

 import 'echarts/lib/component/tooltip'

 // register component to use
-Vue.component('chart', ECharts)
+Vue.component('v-chart', ECharts)
 ```

 #### ⚠️ Heads up

 ##### Importing the souce version

-If you are using official Vue CLI to create your project and you want to use the untranspiled component (import `vue-echarts/components/ECharts` rather than import vue-echarts directly, to optimize bundle size, which is recommended), you'll encounter the problem that the default configuration will exclude `node_modules` from files to be transpiled by Babel.
+If you are using official Vue CLI to create your project and you want to use the untranspiled component (import `vue-echarts/components/ECharts` rather than import `vue-echarts` directly, to optimize bundle size, which is recommended), you'll encounter the problem that the default configuration will exclude `node_modules` from files to be transpiled by Babel.

 For **Vue CLI 3+**, add `vue-echarts` and `resize-detector` into `transpileDependencies` in `vue.config.js` like this: